-Little ones will really benefit from some good quality ear defenders, music can be very load and overwhelming and it will make those afternoon naps so much easier when you’re out and about.
+Little ones will really benefit from some good quality ear defenders.
+Music can be very load and overwhelming.
+It will also make those afternoon naps so much easier when you’re out and about.

 4 Wearing your best

-Of course everyone wants to look their best at a festival, kids included, but try to relax about what clothes they are wearing and save their best things for when you’re closer to home.
+Of course everyone wants to look their best at a festival, kids included.
+But try to relax about what clothes they are wearing.
+Save their best things for when you’re closer to home.

 5 Fixating on a MUST SEE performance

 Because the sad truth is you may well miss it.
-Visiting a festival with kids is a whole different experience to going with a gang of mates, your timeframes will be different, your ability to run from stage to stage will vanish but you will happily trek for miles to find a child friendly toilet (and by that we mean one they will actually enter).
+Visiting a festival with kids is a whole different experience to going with a gang of mates.
+Your timeframes will be different, your ability to run from stage to stage will vanish but you will happily trek for miles to find a child friendly toilet.
+And by that I mean one they will actually enter.

 But the things you do see will be that extra bit magical.
-Kids entertainers at festivals are the best of the best and watching your children’s faces as they are entertained by a flea circus or trapeze act can be just as special as seeing your favourite band on the Pyramid Stage.
+Kids entertainers at festivals are the best of the best.
+Watching your children’s faces as they are entertained by a flea circus or trapeze act can be just as special as seeing your favourite band on the Pyramid Stage.
 I promise!